pachyderm/pachyderm/src/testing/loadtest/split/README.md

   load tests, or the same load test with multiple parameter configurations in multiple cloud providers
   - Idea: turn kube/supervisor.yaml into a ksonnet (or helm? jsonnet?
 JSON-e?) template
+- The benchmark currently doesn't validate the output (e.g.:
+  - check that output files are the same sum total size as the input files
+  - check that all output lines are unique
+  - check that `num_input_files/keys_per_file` distinct input file values appear in every output file
+  Obviously this would be helpful when testing major rewrites of PPS/worker
+- A flag for more/less verbose logging (right now logging is fairly verbose)